About MOST

 Applications

-Families who qualify financially may apply* for a scholarship for their preschooler, kindergartner, first- or second-grader, or child with special-needs up to grade 8.
+Families who qualify financially may apply* for a scholarship for their child Pk-2nd grade.
+Once enrolled the child may receive the MOST scholarship through their senior year.
+A child with special needs may attend for a scholarhip up to grade 8.

 Frame (1)